A statistical physics and dynamical systems perspective on geophysical extreme events: Stochastic dynamics for understanding and simulating geophysical rare events

-We find that if an event is initiated in August 2003, but with meteorological conditions of 1950--1985, the worst heatwaves cannot reach the value of 2003 (although the SWG is close to other recent heatwaves, blue boxplot).
-If we consider information from 2003, then the 2003 record can easily be exceeded (red boxplot).
-If information on 2003 (apart from the initial condition) are removed in the SWG simulations, the 2003 value can be reached, although with low probability (orange boxplot).
+We find that if an event is initiated in August 2003, but with meteorological conditions of 1950--1985, the most severe heatwaves cannot reach the value of 2003 (although the SWG is close to other recent heatwaves, blue boxplot).
+If we consider both the meteorological conditions of 1986--2022 and information from 2003, then the 2003 record can easily be exceeded (red boxplot).
+If information on 2003 (apart from the initial condition) are removed in the 1986--2022 SWG simulations, the 2003 value can be reached, although with low probability (orange boxplot).
 This means that the record-shattering event of 2003 could be anticipated.
 As a caveat, we note that in this example we used information from other extreme heatwaves, three of which occurred after 2003.